aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 A conclusion is simply the place where you got tired of thinking.

-Last update: Tue Sep 16 05:09:34 2025
+Last update: Wed Sep 17 05:09:46 2025

 ### Let's play! 🎮